-He’s not a writer by trade, he’s M C an obsessive guy.
+He’s not a writer by trade, he’s an obsessive guy.
 How does he get these things into existence?
-So it’s hard to get a book into print.
-Nevermind a book that last for a really long time.
+So, it’s hard to get a book into print.
+Never mind a book that lasts for a really long time.
 How did that happen?

 Dan Herer (13:27):

-Well, the funny thing about truth is that unlike us right now, the truth can’t be sequestered for too long.
-At some point it comes out and through my father’s researching, he found out that, you know, in in 1914 the U S government printed a $10 note.
-Treasury note, uh, on cannabis paper and that on the back of that $10 bill, it depicts cannabis farming in America.
-It’s just, um, you know, he found out in 1914 the us department of agriculture made, uh, you know, put out a document saying that one acre of hemp equaled as much paper making material is up to four acres of trees and that we would never have to cut down another tree for the consumer package.
-Good industry or the newspaper industry or the packaging industry or the paper bag industry or any of that.
+Well, the funny thing about truth is that, unlike us right now, the truth can’t be sequestered for too long.
+At some point it comes out and through my father’s researching, he found out that in 1914 the US government printed a $10 treasury note on cannabis paper and that on the back of that $10 bill, it depicts Cannabis Farming in America.
+It’s just you know, he found out in 1914 the US department of agriculture put out a document saying that one acre of hemp equaled as much paper making material, is up to four acres of trees and that we would never have to cut down another tree for the consumer package good industry or the newspaper industry or the packaging industry or the paper bag industry or any of that.